Ensono/stacks-azure-data/docs/workloads/azure/data/getting_started/etl_pipelines_deployment_azure.md

 ## Deploy new workload in further environments

 It is recommended in any Stacks data platform, that processes for deploying and releasing to further should be agreed and documented - ensuring sufficient review and quality assurance of any new workloads.
 The template CI/CD pipelines provided are based upon two platform environments (non-prod and prod) - but these may be amended depending upon the specific requirements of your project.

+In the example pipeline templates, deployment to the prod environment would occur following merging of the new workload into the `main` branch, and manual approval of the release step in the pipeline.